Sathathinesh/verification-portal-backend/README.md

 This repository contains a REST API built with Laravel for verifying JSON files.
 Authenticated users can send a JSON file and receive a verification result as a response.

+You can check ROADMAP Doc in `ROADMAP.md` file.

 ## Requirements

 To use this API, make sure you have the following requirements: